 - On arriving vessels, no man-ropes should be rigged.
 On departing vessels, man-ropes should be rigged at the direction of the bar pilot.

 - The ladder must be rigged in accordance with SOLAS (Safety of Life at Sea) requirements, and must be well lighted at night.
-When regulations require a combination ladder, the rigid ladder platform must be at least five to seven meters above the water.
+When regulations require a combination ladder, the rigid ladder platform must be at least five to seven meters above the water and should be attached to the hull.
 A heaving line and a ring buoy with self-igniting light must also be provided.
 Click the image above for an enlarged PDF version of the boarding arrangements poster.

-When transferring pilots off Astoria, the pilot boat ARROW 2 is used.
-It is 53 feet long with a dark green hull and white superstructure.
+When transferring pilots off Astoria, the pilot boat Connor Foss is used.
+It is 65 feet long with a dark green hull and white superstructure.
 The word PILOT is prominently displayed on a signboard forward of the house.
-When using the ARROW 2, the pilot ladder should be rigged midship, one meter above the waterline, in accordance with SOLAS requirements.
+When using the Connor Foss, the pilot ladder should be rigged midship, two meters above the waterline, in accordance with SOLAS requirements.
 Maximum speed of the vessel should be 9 knots.

 In the interest of safety of all state pilots and of the crews navigating the waters of Oregon, the Oregon Board of Maritime Pilots endorses and supports the rigging of pilot ladders to meet the international requirements of SOLAS regulations.